run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 ### Guaranteed Quota and Over-Quota

+There are two use cases for Quota and Over-Quota:

+__Node pools are disabled__

 Every new workload is associated with a Project.
 The Project contains a deserved GPU quota.
 During scheduling:

 *   If the newly required resources, together with currently used resources, end up within the Project's quota, then the workload is ready to be scheduled as part of the guaranteed quota.
 *   If the newly required resources together with currently used resources end up above the Project's quota, the workload will only be scheduled if there are 'spare' GPU resources.
 There are nuances in this flow that are meant to ensure that a Project does not end up with an over-quota made fully of interactive workloads.
-For additional details see below
+For additional details see below.

+__Node pools are enabled__

+Every new workload is associated with a Project.
+The Project contains a deserved GPU quota that is the sum off all node pools GPU quotas.
+During scheduling:

+*   If the newly required resources, together with currently used resources, end up within the overall Project's quota and within the requested node pool(s) quota, then the workload is ready to be scheduled as part of the guaranteed quota.
+*   If the newly required resources together with currently used resources end up above the Project's quota or above the requested node pool(s) quota, the workload will only be scheduled if there are 'spare' GPU resources within the same node pool but not part of this Project.
+There are nuances in this flow that are meant to ensure that a Project does not end up with an over-quota made fully of interactive workloads.
+For additional details see below.

 ## Scheduler Details